 A Complainant who wishes to avail himself/herself of this procedure may do so by filing a complaint with the associate superintendent or associate superintendent's designee.
 An alternate will be designated in the event it is claimed that the associate superintendent or associate superintendent's designee committed the alleged discrimination or some other conflict of interest exists.
+If the Complainant is a school employee, after filing the complaint with the superintendent or superintendent's designee, the employee may separately notify parent or guardian of the student alleged to have been harassed or bullied.
 Complaints shall be filed within 180 days of the event giving rise to the complaint or from the date the Complainant could reasonably become aware of such occurrence.
 The Complainant will state the nature of the complaint and the remedy requested.
 The Complainant shall receive assistance as needed.